bombsimon/wsl/README.md

 their default value.
 The names are the same as the Go [AST](https://pkg.go.dev/go/ast) type name for built-ins.

+The base rule is that statements that has a block (e.g. `for`, `range`, `switch`, `if` etc) should always only be directly adjacent with a single variable and only if it's used in the expression in the block itself.

 For more details and examples, see [RULES](RULES.md).

 ✅ = enabled by default, ❌ = disabled by default